krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 }
 ```

-Now we're at 1490 generated sequences, and runtime on my laptop is back in the region of 50ms— about a 60% improvement, at least for this puzzle.
+Now we're at 1490 generated sequences, and runtime on my laptop is back in the region of 50ms-- about a 60% improvement, at least for this puzzle.
 We could conceivably take things much further with a smarter comparator function for sorting clue indices, but we already have a reasonable runtime for small `N` and we can always return to this question if, after implementing backtracking, we end up with problems.

 We had mentioned that edge-clue initialization is really just a special case of clue elimination beginning from a fresh, unconstrained row.
 Now that we have implemented sequence filtration, we can think of edge-clue initialization as essentially a form of optimization which simply constrains the search performed via the sequence filtration technique.
 How much of an optimization is it?

 Commenting out `performEdgeClueInitialization` inside our top-level function allows us to discover an answer to this question.
 The puzzle is still solved, but this time some 12000 sequences had to be generated (taking well above 100ms, for me).
 Paradoxically, the puzzle is solved in only 38 iterations through edge clues as opposed to the 50+ iterations required to solve a puzzle with edge-clue initialization enabled; similar behavior is exhibited on other puzzles of many sizes.
-If you have ideas about why this happens, let me know— my best guess is that with a fresh board the spread of remaining-value counts between unsolved rows and columns is much larger than it is for an edge-clue-constrained board, which permits the sort-based optimization we performed above to do more work, despite the comparatively larger number of sequences which must be considered.
+If you have ideas about why this happens, let me know-- my best guess is that with a fresh board the spread of remaining-value counts between unsolved rows and columns is much larger than it is for an edge-clue-constrained board, which permits the sort-based optimization we performed above to do more work, despite the comparatively larger number of sequences which must be considered.
 But I haven't yet found a good way to test this idea.

 ## Next Steps

 Our program now has the capacity to solve all valid, published skyscraper puzzles for arbitrary N using an efficient technique based on constraint propagation and search.
-What our program cannot yet do is solve valid but unpublishable puzzles—that is, puzzles whose clues permit one and only one unique solution, but which cannot be solved without cross-row/cross-column guess-and-check.
+What our program cannot yet do is solve valid but unpublishable puzzles--that is, puzzles whose clues permit one and only one unique solution, but which cannot be solved without cross-row/cross-column guess-and-check.
 Here is one such puzzle discovered programmatically by CodeWars user [Medved01](https://www.codewars.com/users/medved01):

 <table class="md_table small">
   <tbody>